 In the increasingly global, international business environment today, professionals in many fields of work need to be able to use their intercultural skills to communicate effectively and obtain the knowledge they require to achieve success for themselves and the organisations they represent.
 ICBC academics with considerable expertise and experience will guide students through the process of understanding and analysing communication and intercultural theories, acquiring international business and management knowledge and practicing negotiation and mediation skills.

 In this course, students will draw on and further develop their knowledge, experience and motivation to improve their professional communication and intercultural skills and to learn more about international business and management.
-This course offers a unique chance to study in a truly international environment in the School of Language and Global Studies and will give graduates a solid advantage for going onto a relevant postgraduate study course or getting that first international job.
+This course offers a unique chance to study in a truly international environment in the School of Humanities, Language and Global Studies and will give graduates a solid advantage for going onto a relevant postgraduate study course or getting that first international job.

 Full-time: 3 years; Part-time: 6 years